LaunchAcademy/react-marathon-plus/react-marathon-plus.md

 }
 ```

+Find a way to implement logic such that this styling is only applied to the selected playlist.

-By the end of this step, your app should respond to clicking on a given playlist element, such that one playlist is highlighted at a time
+By the end of this step, your app should respond to clicking on a given playlist element, such that one playlist is highlighted at a time.

 - By the end your screen should look something like this:

 ![React Marathon Updated Step 6](https://horizon-production.s3.amazonaws.com/images/challenge/react-marathon-plus/updated-step-6.png)

-### Step 7.0
+### Step 8.0

 Now on to the "Songs" section of the app!